 When smoking ribs you need to remove the membrane on the bone side of the rib.
 When ribs are oven-braised or cooked crockpot the membrane softens.
 But when ribs are smoked the membrane will get papery and isn't considered edible.

-To remove the membrane use a butter knife and slide it under the membrane.
+To remove, use a butter knife and slide it under the membrane.
 The best point of access will be directly on a bone.
 Pull the knife up until you can grip the membrane.
 Gently pull back to remove down the rack.
 It may come off in one piece or multiple stipes.

 If you have trouble getting a grip on the membrane your ribs may be too wet.
 Pat dry with a paper towel or use the towel to grab the membrane and pull.